thunderrabbit/robnugen-journal-entries/2022/09/06apply-to-80000-hours.md

 I tend to be careful and methodical, making notes along the way so my path can be followed by others.
-I'm happy to join Kushal's team to make this transition work well.
+I'm happy to join Kushal's team to make your website transition work well.
 I'm relatively familiar with Wordpress and understand why you'd ultimately want to use something else.

 I communicate well even when situations might become emotionally challenging.
-I have ample experience leading a peer counseling group in Japan sponsored by ManKind Project USA.
+I have been active in ManKind Project peer-counseling groups since 1997.

 For full transparency, I had never heard of Reasoning Transparency until I saw your job description, but I will look into taking this